 Improve Your Flight Experience Using Co-branded Delta Cards

 The much-improved in-flight entertainment and food service is definitely good news for all Delta travelers but those with co-branded Delta cards will have an even better experience.
-Co-branded cards like the Delta SkyMiles Reserve Business Card, Delta SkyMiles Platinum, Delta SkyMiles Gold come with in-flight service discounts and exclusive Medallion status benefits.
+Co-branded cards like the Delta SkyMiles Reserve Business Card, Delta SkyMiles Platinum, and Delta SkyMiles Gold come with in-flight service discounts and exclusive Medallion status benefits.

-Delta SkyMiles Reserve
+Delta SkyMiles Reserve Business Card

 Cardholders will also earn 3x miles on Delta purchases and 1x miles on all other eligible purchases.
 The 1x miles accelerator increases to 1.5x miles after spending $150,000 in a calendar year).
 Some of the card’s other travel benefits also include an annual travel certificate, Delta Sky Club access, and a 20% discount on in-flight purchases.

-Delta Skymiles Platinum
+Delta Skymiles Platinum Card

-Delta SkyMiles Gold
+Delta SkyMiles Gold Card